WilliamClements/Parthenopea/README.md

 # Parthenopea
-Haskell project; assists orchestration of Euterpea/MIDI computer music.
-Parthenopea applies SoundFont Instruments to songs and batch-produces sharable music files.
+Haskell project(s) centered around Euterpea.
+The *batch processor* automates orchestration - applies SoundFont Instruments to songs and batch-produces sharable music files.

 For more on music educational software and Euterpea, see https://www.euterpea.com/ and obtain its textbook ***Haskell School of Music***.

 ## Usage concept
 The main actor is *PCommand*, a user-built executable with no UI.
-Calls Parthenopea's *batchProcessor* function to do everything.
+Calls *batchProcessor* function to do everything.

 Have fun and be creative :musical_note: with interesting sounds for your tunes' "band pieces".
 Study sampled sound content with *batchProcessor*'s reports.